lhz/sidpicker/README.md

 Chargen Rom = C:\C64\vice\C64\chargen
 ```

+You obviously need to adjust the file paths to where VICE has installed the ROM dumps on your system.

 ## Usage

 Simply run `sidpicker` in your terminal to start.
 At startup it will read the tune index and present you with a list of all tunes in the HVSC.